What is a loan agreement?

 For a personal loan to a member of your immediate family, a friend, or a relative, use the personal loan agreement template for lending to friends and family.

-If you want to include a guarantor (which could be a life partner, parent, or a relative), you should use the person to person loan agreement secured by guarantee.
+If you want to include a guarantor (which could be a life partner, parent, or a relative) to guard against non payment, you should use the person to person loan agreement secured by guarantee.

 If you are an individual or a company lender and your borrower promises and agrees to pledge his or her shares, other financial assets or intellectual property as security.
 Maybe he wants to borrow money to use for his company but you are only willing to lend money to him personally.
 In this case, you should use the loan agreement for individual borrower that is secured on financial assets.